istio/istio.io/_docs/tasks/request-routing.md

 This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashion.

-> Note: This task assumes you don't have any default routes set yet.
-If you've already created default route rules for the sample, you'll need to use `replace` rather than `create` in the following commands.
+> Note: This task assumes you don't have any routes set yet.
+If you've already created conflicting route rules for the sample, you'll need to use `replace` rather than `create` in one or both of the following commands.

 1. Set the default version for all microservices to v1.